 6. Make Sure Your Mower Blades Are Sharp

 At the first of the season, make sure your mower blades are sharp.
 If they’re not, they won’t make a clean cut and will rip and tear the grass.
 This creates an injury for diseases and pests to invade your grass.
-For more read: How to Sharpen Lawn Mower Blade and Have Two Sharpened Mower Blades.
+For more read: How to Sharpen Lawn Mower Blade.

 7. If Your Lawn Has Sharp Corners

 On your first mowing pass, round off the corners, leaving them unmown.
 After you’re finished mowing, go back and mow the corners.
 That way you only have to deal with them once, and not on every pass around the lawn area.

 If you’ve never paid attention to your mowing habits, now is a good time to start.
 The weather is warming up and your grass is going to start actively growing with it.

 Within a few weeks of proper mowing however, you are going to see a huge improvement in the health and appearance of your lawn.